 Do think carefully before you reduce your payment on account because if it turns out you’ve underpaid, you’ll have to pay interest on the outstanding amount, which can increase your tax bill significantly.

-If you have paid too much tax, you’re entitled to claim a tax refund just like any other regular employee.
+If you have paid too much tax, you’re entitled to claim a payment on account refund.

 Once HMRC has received your return, you’ll be told if you have overpaid.